Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 # Detailed Pipeline for Display Circuits Production

-This is the Garbled Circuits generation detailed pipeline for the Transaction Validation screen use case.
+This is the Garbled Circuits generation detailed pipeline for the Transaction/Sensitive operation Validation screen use case.

-It illustrates the way Garbled Circuit Factory can be used with substrate for the production of the display garbled circuits used by Interstellar.
+It illustrates the way Garbled Circuit Factory works with substrate ocw palets:
+ - `ocw-circuit`: logic circuit generation
+ - `ocw-garble` : garble circuit generation

 ## Pipeline